 Commodities are split into two main types.
 These include hard commodities and soft commodities.
 Usually, hard commodities are natural resources that need to be extracted or mined from the earth.
 Soft commodities are livestock or agricultural products including corn, wheat, coffee, chicken etc.

 For investors, there are several ways to invest in different types of commodities.
-An investor can buy stock in different corporations that have based their business on the prices of commodities, or purchase mutual funds or exchange traded funds focusing on commodities relevant companies.
+An investor can buy stock in different corporations that have based their business on the prices of commodities, or buy ethereum with paypal or purchase mutual funds or exchange traded funds focusing on commodities relevant companies.
 One of the most obvious ways of investing in different commodities is through purchases into future contracts.

 HOW TO BECOME A COMMODITIES TRADER